eristoddle/zen-notebook/README.md

 two way data binding, though I hardly use it, since the main form is not a form at all but a contenteditable region and currently not supported by Angular for two way data binding.
 But I figured out my way around it.
 I figure once I get more familiar with one framework then I can survey the others.
 Once I am sure I have a beta version and know how I want the final application is structured, I can make a better choice among the various JavaScript frameworks.
+Currently leaning toward React.js.

 ##Software Features I May Emulate